oalleeN/oalleeN/README.md

 - I am a Software Engineering student.
 - I love what I do, learn and teach.
 - Learning focused on Back-end Development.
-- Always learning and executing
+- Always learning and executing.

 <h2 align="left">